OdiaNLP/odianlp.github.io/docs/mini-projects/mp7/readme.md

 </br>
 <p align="left">

-In this competition, we need to develop News recommendations based on data from previous transactions, as well as from product meta data.
+In this Project, we need to develop News recommendations based on data from previous transactions, as well as from product meta data.
 The available meta data description can be find inside docs folder
 <p>

 </br>